karthikax/yith-woocommerce-zoom-magnifier/README.md

-yith_magnifier
+YITH WooCommerce Zoom Magnifier
 ==============

-YITH WooCommerce Magnifier is Wordpress plugins that enables you to add a zoom effect to product images.
+YITH WooCommerce Zoom Magnifier is Wordpress plugins that enables you to add a zoom effect to product images.
 It requires WooCommerce.